kseniacold/hackernews-api-react-app/README.md

 * `src/Component/Component.mobile.less` is a the component's responsive stylesheet.
 It is imported to the `/src/Component/Component.less` stylesheet and get's compiled there
 * `src/Component/Component.css` is a compiled stylesheet, do not modify it directly
 * The component folder also may contain additional files like images and icons
 * `/src/commons.less` is a mixins files - that provides common variables and mixins to the project.
-It allows to quicky modify the project's theme in one place
+It allows to quickly modify the project's theme in one place
 * `/src/index.less` resets default styles and installs necessary fonts
 * `index.js` Application Entry point
 * `/src/actions.js` and `/src/reducers.js` are the JavaScript files that defines application State management for [Redux.js](https://redux.js.org/)
 * `/src/packery.js` a JavaScript object providing [Packery.js](https://packery.metafizzy.co/) functionality for building __Hacker News Reader__ application layout.
+* `/src/config.js` application-wise configuration
+* `/src/services/` folder containing services provides, e.g `hn-api.js` for connecting to the Hacker News API

 ## More on Development and Process

-* __Bookmarked stories__ are percistent within the same browser.
+* __Bookmarked stories__ are persistent within the same browser.
 The app uses [Local forage](https://github.com/localForage/localForage) offline storage to facilitate it.
 * Routes are managed with [React Router Dom](https://reacttraining.com/react-router/web/guides/quick-start)
 <br>
 <br>